RAFTING and HIKING the GRAND CANYON

 Day 1.
 Thursday, October 6.

 The Paria River adds its sediment-heavy water at mile 1.
 I backpacked the Paria about 20 years ago.
-It is a great 4-day trip with the highlights of Buckskin Gulch, deep canyons, hundreds of cold river crossings, rock formations and infrequent water sources from springs.
+It is a fantastic 4-day trip with highlights including Buckskin Gulch, deep canyons, hundreds of cold river crossings, rock formations, and infrequent water sources from springs.

-At 4.5 miles we passed under Navajo Bridge, the 1929 original (upstream) is now reserved for pedestrians and the 1995 Marble Canyon bridge is for vehicles.
+At 4.5 miles, we passed under Navajo Bridge, where the original 1929 bridge (located upstream) is now reserved for pedestrians, and the 1995 Marble Canyon bridge is for vehicles.
 They are 470 feet above the river and the last car crossing until Hoover Dam, 350 miles downstream.

 We got our first taste of rapids.
-Little did we realize how many we would eventually encounter and how routine they become as an integral part of every day.
-Care must still be taken.
+Little did we realize how many we would eventually encounter and how routine they would become as an integral part of everyday life.
+It’s necessary to take care.
 It would be too embarrassing to go for a swim.
-After that, the main goal of rafting is to keep your ass dry.
-This is quite possible when sitting in the back especially as one gets adept at a quick lift.
+After that, the primary goal of rafting is to keep your ass dry.
+This is quite possible when sitting in the back, especially as one gets adept at a quick lift.

 Camp.
 Hot Na Na: mile 16.6 – river left.